B2B Marketing: Definition + Strategies

 What’s the average annual revenue?

-How are these organisations structured, in terms of leadership, departments, teams, and individual contributors?
+How are these organizations structured in terms of leadership, departments, teams, and individual contributors?

 What is the role of each decision maker within your target businesses, and how will they interact with you during the sales process?